kamekaze-world/ikemenroundendfx/readme.md

 ```

 ## Instructions
+Add the roundtransition.zss file to your save/config.json under **CommonFiles**
 For the round end transition effect, you must define the total time the transition effect will take to complete, the value is labled as:
 ``root,map(transition_time):=80;``